 The really great questions which you landed on is the “why” of it all – and “what does it mean?”
 And that’s what I like.
 A lot of people aren’t getting philosophical about it.
 And I think they really should.

-John Zada’s book ‘In The Valleys of the Noble Beyond: In Search of the Sasquatch’ is being published this summer by Grove Atlantic in the U.S., and Greystone Books in Canada.
-The book is available for pre-order on Amazon (US, Canada and UK) and other online booksellers.
+John Zada’s book ‘In The Valleys of the Noble Beyond: In Search of the Sasquatch’ is published by Grove Atlantic in the U.S., and Greystone Books in Canada.
+The book is available on Amazon and other online booksellers.